TomasHubelbauer/track-maker/readme.md

 # Track Maker

-This repository hosts the very beginning of a tool I intend on creating for the purpose of being able to design 3D printable tracks to fit LED strips in.
-This tool will be used to design neon-like wall logos made of these 3D printed tracks glued onto an acrylic sheet and mounted to the wall.
-The LED strips fit into the tracks and get soldered together and connected to a barrel jack a wall charger can be plugged in to make the logo light.
+This repository hosts a tool I made for the purpose of designing 3D printable tracks to fit LED strips in when making wall mounted neon-like LED logos.
+I am using white / natural LED-color strips which silicone sleeves giving them color.

+I make these logos by tracing over a reference, designing the tracks, gluing them onto an acrylics sheet, fitting the LED strips in them, soldering them together to a connector and drilling/soldering mounting holes into the acrylic.
+They run off a commodity 12 V wall charger terminal with a barrel jack.

 ## Development